Vegan Guide to Ubud

 Opening Times: 10am-9pm every day

 Not only is the food at Moksa beautiful and plant based but the location alone makes it worth a visit.
 Set in a vibrant permaculture garden the chef creates the most delicious vegan food that is fresh and full of flavour.
-This was our favourite vegan dining experience in Ubud so we would highly receommend it.
+This was our favourite vegan dining experience in Ubud so we would highly recommend it, others seem to think the same with lots of positive reviews over the years complimenting both the food and the location.

 Pumpkin and Beetroot